Visitor Photography Policy

 - No live flowers are permitted in the Museum, but fake flowers are allowed.

-If you are a member of the media and want to take photos using additional photography equipment, please email email@example.com.
+- If you are a member of the media and want to take photos using additional photography equipment, or if you need photos of the Museum, please email firstname.lastname@example.org.

 Covers up to 2 photographers from the same company and 1-2 subjects in photos, for a group of up to 4 people total (additional fees may apply) for 1 hour.
 Groups larger than 4 people including the photographer(s) must request permission through the Museum’s facility rental department one month in advance; additional fees will apply.
-Examples include engagement photoshoots, first-look wedding photoshoots, etc. All shoots must adhere to the following guidelines:
+Examples include engagement photoshoots, first-look wedding photos, professional headshots, senior pictures, etc. All shoots must adhere to the following guidelines:

 - Photography pass applicants must review our complete terms and conditions for photography and video shoots.
 Payment of fees is due with pass application.